Westerwolde (municipality): Geography

 The municipality is located in the southeast of the province of Groningen at the border with Drenthe and in the northeast of the Netherlands at the border with Germany.
 Neighbouring municipalities in the Netherlands are Oldambt in the north, Pekela and Stadskanaal in the west, Borger-Odoorn in the southwest, and Emmen in the south.
 Neighbouring municipalities in Germany are Bunde in the northeast, Rhede, Dörpen, and Lathen in the east, and Haren in the southeast.

 Politics

-On 22 November 2017, the first election was held for Westerwolde municipal council.
-The next election was held on 16 March 2022, the result shown in the table below.
+On 22 November 2017, the first election was held for Westerwolde municipal council, with further elections held in March 2022 and March 2026.
+The result of the 2026 election is shown below.
 The council has 21 seats, the number determined by the population size.